Southern Poverty Law Center: Christian Knights of the KKK

 The SPLC won a $37.8 million verdict on behalf of Macedonia Baptist Church, a 100-year-old black church in Manning, South Carolina, against two Ku Klux Klan chapters and five Klansmen (Christian Knights of the Ku Klux Klan and Invisible Empire, Inc.) in July 1998.
 The money was awarded stemming from arson convictions; these Klan units burned down the historic black church in 1995.
 Morris Dees told the press, "If we put the Christian Knights out of business, what's that worth?
 We don't look at what we can collect.
 It's what the jury thinks this egregious conduct is worth that matters, along with the message it sends."
 According to The Washington Post the amount is the "largest-ever civil award for damages in a hate crime case."

 Aryan Nations

-In September 2000, the SPLC won a $6.3 million judgment against the Aryan Nations via an Idaho jury who awarded punitive and compensatory damages to a woman and her son who were attacked by Aryan Nations guards.
-The lawsuit stemmed from the July 1998 attack when security guards at the Aryan Nations compound near Hayden Lake in northern Idaho, shot at Victoria Keenan and her son.
+In September 2000, the SPLC won a $6.3 million judgment against Aryan Nations via an Idaho jury who awarded punitive and compensatory damages to a woman and her son who were attacked by Aryan Nations guards.
+The lawsuit stemmed from the July 1998 attack when security guards at Aryan Nations compound near Hayden Lake in northern Idaho, shot at Victoria Keenan and her son.
 Bullets struck their car several times, causing the car to crash.
 An Aryan Nations member held the Keenans at gunpoint.
 As a result of the judgment, Richard Butler turned over the 20 acre compound to the Keenans, who sold the property to a philanthropist.
 He donated the land to North Idaho College, which designated the area as a "peace park".